 I gently guide my kids to what is right.
 I teach them what is wrong.

-I encourage them to be responsible and make amends for mistakes.
+I encourage them to be responsible and make amends for mistakes, apologizing and seeking forgiveness when necessary.